Three timely talks that debate new ideas, explore the present & imagine a brighter future.

-Over the next month DES is bringing together designers, experimenters & academics from the Netherlands & Scotland, to exchange thoughts & share ideas in Design for our Times.
-These live online conversations will explore both design in the time of a pandemic and the inspiring optimism of designers discovering new ways of working with everyday resources, to create new materials for our contemporary age.
+Design for our Times brings together designers, experimenters & academics from the Netherlands & Scotland to exchange thoughts & share ideas.
+These three online conversations explore both design in the time of a pandemic and the inspiring optimism of designers discovering new ways of working with everyday resources, to create new materials for our contemporary age.
 The conversations Design in Postnormal Times, Material World & Circular Thinking in Design are now available online – see below.

 Design for our Times is supported by the Dutch Embassy in the UK.

 Circular Thinking in Design